NOTE: Check Social links at bottom for videos on installing (youtube) and decal production (tiktok).

 When you get the decal, it will have a paper backing, the vinyl decal on top of that and then a clear plastic layer called transfer tape.

-1. Clean the window where decal will be installed.
+2. Clean the window where decal will be installed (alcohol-based cleaners may affect adhesive and dry window thoroughly).
 Choose an area that does not have a window wiper and doesn't obstruct your view.
 Preferably not a roll down window as the rubbing against the seal may cause wear.

-6. Use the squeegee to go over it multiple times to make sure the decal has attached to surface.
+4. Use the squeegee (stiff card is a suitable replacement) to go over it multiple times to make sure the decal has attached to surface.

 As you get to small details, make sure they are stuck to surface and not the transfer tape.